22 early Presidents Day 2023 clothing and accessory deals to shop now | CNN Underscored

 This super-soft loungewear brand has select styles on sale up to 70% off right now.

-Get cozy in these classic-fit sweatpants made from approximately 40 plastic bottles recycled from landfills.
+Get cozy in these classic-fit sweatpants made from approximately 40 recycled plastic bottles.

 Rouje

-Take advantage of this Parisian brand’s Winter 2022 sale, which has 30% off right now.
+Take advantage of this Parisian brand’s Winter 2022 sale, up to 30% off right now.

 This knit sweater is made in Italy from 82% mohair and has slightly puffy sleeves for a slight edge of drama.